Alexander Graham Bell: Work with deaf people

 Bell's father was invited by Sarah Fuller, principal of the Boston School for Deaf Mutes (later to become the public Horace Mann School for the Deaf) to introduce the Visible Speech System by providing training for Fuller's instructors, but he declined the post in favour of his son.
 Travelling to Boston in April 1871, Bell proved successful in training the school's instructors.
 He was asked to repeat the programme at the American Asylum for Deaf-mutes in Hartford, Connecticut, and the Clarke School for the Deaf in Northampton, Massachusetts.

 Returning home to Brantford after six months abroad, Bell continued his experiments with his "harmonic telegraph".
 (Note: In later years, Bell described the invention of the telephone and linked it to his "dreaming place".)
 The basic concept behind his device was that messages could be sent through a single wire if each was transmitted at a different pitch, but work on both the transmitter and receiver was needed.

 Unsure of his future, he contemplated returning to London to complete his studies, but decided to return to Boston as a teacher.
 His father helped him set up his private practice by contacting Gardiner Greene Hubbard, the president of the Clarke School for the Deaf for a recommendation.
 Teaching his father's system, in October 1872, Alexander Bell opened his "School of Vocal Physiology and Mechanics of Speech" in Boston, which attracted a large number of deaf pupils, with his first class numbering 30 students.
 While he was working as a private tutor, one of his pupils was Helen Keller, who came to him as a young child unable to see, hear, or speak.
 She later said that Bell dedicated his life to the penetration of that "inhuman silence which separates and estranges".
 In 1893, Keller performed the sod-breaking ceremony for the construction of Bell's new Volta Bureau, dedicated to "the increase and diffusion of knowledge relating to the deaf".

+In 1891, Bell established the American Association for the Promotion of the Teaching of Speech to the Deaf (AAPTSD) in New York and endowed the organization with a gift of $25,000.
+While endorsing the teaching of speech to the deaf, Bell remained neutral as to whether oral, manual or a combination of the three methods would best benefit the student.

-Throughout his life, Bell sought to assimilate the deaf and hard of hearing with the hearing world.
-He encouraged speech therapy and lip-reading over sign language.
+Throughout his life, Bell sought to assimilate the deaf and hard of hearing with the broader population.
+He encouraged speech therapy and lip-reading as well as sign language.
 He outlined this in an 1898 paper detailing his belief that, with resources and effort, the deaf could be taught to read lips and speak (known as oralism), enabling their integration with wider society.
-Members of the Deaf community have criticized Bell for supporting ideas that could cause the closure of dozens of deaf schools, and what some consider eugenicist ideas.
-In his memoir Memoir upon the Formation of a Deaf Variety of the Human Race, Bell observed that if deaf people tended to marry other deaf people, this could result in the emergence of a "deaf race".
-Ultimately, in 1880, the Second International Congress on Education of the Deaf passed a resolution mandating the teaching of oral communication and banning signing in schools.
+Members of the Deaf community have criticized Bell for supporting lip-reading over the use of sign language.